mj8ac/startrack/StarTrak.App/README.md

 dotnet run
 ```

+The `StarTrak.ReciveTest` is a console app when run will listen to RabbitMQ message queue `startrak-gps-data` when a post
+has been sent to https://localhost:5001/api/v1/gps/{playerId} the message should be consumed by the console app

 To run the project and you can go to [https://localhost:5001/swagger/index.html](https://localhost:5001/swagger/index.html) this will show the Api version and the urls with differant actions

 Any question just let me know